-Applicants who wish to contest a Program determination may file a Program-based Reconsideration Request directly with the Program by submitting a written Request, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of said notice (postal or electronic), the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
+Applicants who wish to contest a Program determination may file a Program-based Reconsideration Request directly with the HBA Program by submitting a written Request, in person or via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was sent to the Applicant.
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of the said notice (postal or electronic), the twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
 Notices distributed via electronic communication shall be considered valid.
-In the event that a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.
+If a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.

-Applicants who file a Program-based Reconsideration Request are encouraged to provide individual facts or circumstances, as well as supporting documents to justify their petition.
+Applicants who file a Program-based Reconsideration Request are encouraged to provide individual facts or circumstances and supporting documents to justify their petition.
 In the Reconsideration Request process, the Program will only review facts and information already included in an Applicant's file, unless the Applicant submits new documentation.
-The Program has the discretion to accept or reject new documentation based upon its relevance to the Program-based Reconsideration Request.
+The Program has the discretion to accept or reject new documentation based on its relevance to the Program-based Reconsideration Request.